How to Migrate WordPress Users from One Website to Another

 To learn more about keeping the same user IDs when performing a migration, please review the Advanced Topics section below.

-Step 3: Import the WordPress Users Bundle File
+Step 3: Import the User Bundle File on the Destination Site

-On the import site, go to All Import › New Import and upload the bundle zip file that you exported with the WordPress users.
+On the destination site, go to All Import › New Import and upload the bundle zip file that you exported with the WordPress users.

 In this screen, click Continue to Step 2 if you wish to modify the import template and settings.